muellerberndt/legion/README.md

 ![Tests](https://github.com/muellerberndt/Legion/actions/workflows/tests.yml/badge.svg)

-Legion is an AI-driven framework that automates Web3 bug hunting workflows using an army of autonomous agents.
-Agents can be spawned on demand and react to on-chain and off-chain events.
-They can perform arbitrary tasks, such as assessing code revisions and upgrades, evaluating on-chain and off-chain events, searching code for potential bugs, or whatever else the security researcher desires.
+Legion is an AI-driven framework that automates Web3 bug hunting workflows.
+It tracks ongoing bug bounties and contests and launches autonomous agents that can perform arbitrary tasks, such as assessing code revisions and upgrades, evaluating on-chain and off-chain events, searching code for potential bugs, or whatever else the security researcher desires.

 The Legion framework ships with basic functionality.
 By [extending Legion](docs/customization.md), you can enhance the capabilities of your agents and implement your own "alpha" strategies that you might not be willing to share.
 Some ideas: